azusenaarroyo/project-one/README.md

 * Relevant data and feature engineering - Azusena Arroyo, Charla Garcia

 ## Future Steps
-* Use SQL alchemy to pull data into the database
+* Use SQLAlchemy to pull data into the database
 * Once you clean data through pandas, push data back into the database: Data cleaning will include: Parsing date by date of the month and/or season, other suggestions welcome.
 * Assumption: We will assume that the incident happened within 2 weeks of the reporting date.
   * Using the Crime Reports data, we have the exact date and time of the incident - so by changing to this dataset, we don't need to make this assumption.

-* Machine learning model will be a classification or clustering model - Multivariate linear regression for the types of crime type.
+* Machine learning model will be a classification model - Multinomial logistic regression for the types of crime type.
 Can also use random forest.
 * Look at predictions
-* Analyze predicition
+* Analyze predictions